HUDSONALPHA CLINICAL SERVICES LAB, LLC

 Amend Health Information

 You may request changes to your PHI and we will accommodate them if we can.
 However, we are not required to make the requested changes.
-If we deny your written request to change your PHI we will provide you with a written explanation of the reason for the denial and additional information regarding further actions that you may take.
+If we deny your written request to change your PHI we will provide you, within sixty (60) days of receipt of a request for amendment, with a written explanation of the reason for the denial and additional information regarding further actions that you may take.

 Accounting of Disclosures

-You have the right to receive a list of certain disclosures of your health information made by Lab in the past six years from the date of your written request.
-Under the law, this does not include disclosures made for purposes of treatment, payment, or healthcare operations except for certain disclosures made through an electronic health record.
+You have the right to receive a list of certain disclosures of your PHI made by Lab in the past six years from the date of your written request.
+Under the law, this does not include disclosures made upon your request or for purposes of treatment, payment, or healthcare operations except for certain disclosures made through an electronic health record.
+We’ll provide one free accounting of disclosures for every 12 month period, but we will charge a reasonable, cost-based fee if you ask for another accounting in the same 12 month period.

 Request Confidential Communications

-You have the right to request that we send your health information by alternative means or to an alternative address, and we will accommodate reasonable requests.
+You have the right to request that we send your PHI by alternative means or to an alternative address, and we will accommodate reasonable requests.

 Right to Pay Out-of-Pocket